jedahan/kinectFireworks/readme.md

   * [ofxScenes](https://github.com/jedahan/ofxScenes)
   * [ofxSimpleTimer](https://github.com//ofxSimpleTimer)

-## welcome screen
+## welcome

   Background shows shooting fireworks

   Text says **Welcome to Kinect Fireworks!
-Please stand in the panel marked on the floor, then hold your hand in from of the screen to register with the kinect**
+Please stand in the panel marked on the floor, then hold your hand in front of you**

   Video shows someone performing the described action

-### interstitial

-  "Congratulations, you have successfully calibrated the device"

-  "You will be designing a fireworks show around a set of commands to complete"

   "Hover over 'next' to continue"